Alcohol Withdrawal Detox

 Alcohol Withdrawal Treatment

 Depending on the severity of your symptoms, treatment for AWS could vary.
 Alcohol withdrawal is a serious and complicated issue, one that is regularly discussed in medical circles.
-During this phase of withdrawal, one needs to not only deal with the symptoms which can be potentially life-threatening but also ensure that the patient doesn’t slide back into drinking as a result of those symptoms.
+During this phase, one needs to not only deal with the symptoms which can be potentially life-threatening but also ensure that the patient doesn’t slide back into drinking as a result of those symptoms.
 There is always a fear of acute withdrawal symptoms kicking in as well.
 Which is why WHO and the NHS have put in place specific guidelines when it comes to dealing with something like this.

 Mild and Moderate Symptoms

 In such cases, intravenous fluids might be required to maintain the smooth functioning of the liver and kidneys.
 Electrolyte imbalances can also occur from the dehydration: reports indicate that low levels of magnesium can, in fact, give rise to seizures and delirium.
 IV fluids can, once again, help address this problem.
 Alcoholics are also at risk of developing something known as Wernicke’s Syndrome.
 This is a condition that manifests in the form of extreme confusion, weakening of muscles, and ocular abnormalities.
 This mainly happens due to the depletion of thiamine in the body.
-Most doctors recommend starting the withdrawal period with a dose of thiamine with subsequent lower doses at regular intervals.
+Most doctors recommend starting the detox with a dose of thiamine with subsequent lower doses at regular intervals.

 Outpatient Treatment For Alcohol Withdrawal

-Outpatient care for alcohol withdrawal is a more recent trend, based on the belief that addiction is a disease and not a behavioral issue.
+Outpatient care for alcohol rehab is a more recent trend, based on the belief that addiction is a disease and not a behavioral issue.
 In the past, people had no other option but to book themselves or their family members into rehab, as addiction was viewed as a behavioral problem.
 Now, more and more people are opting for outpatient care and it has proved to be remarkably effective.
-Some reports indicate that almost 70% of people receiving withdrawal treatment are doing so in an outpatient capacity.
+Some reports indicate that almost 70% of people receiving alcohol treatment are doing so in an outpatient capacity.
 In general, no specific statistics exist to indicate whether this form of treatment is better or worse than getting admitted to a treatment facility; and, in general, outpatient care is easier and more convenient.
 Besides, it also helps patients stay committed since they don’t need to isolate themselves from their friends or family.

 There are no specific criteria used to determine whether or not somebody qualifies for outpatient care.
 More recently, only people who do not have a modicum of family support are recommended for inpatient detox.
 Even individuals with a history of seizures or delirium tremens can choose to receive outpatient treatment.
 Outpatient treatment works better when the patient has some support at home.
 The family can also monitor their physical symptoms and ensure they are safe.

-Inpatient care is the traditional option when it comes to alcohol withdrawal, though it is not necessary for most people.
+Inpatient care is the traditional option when it comes to alcohol rehab, though it is not necessary for most people.
 Only those people who do not have any familial support need inpatient treatment.
 Also, people experiencing active delirium tremens or seizures may be good candidates for inpatient treatment.
 In an inpatient treatment facility, patients are given the same medical detox protocols as in an outpatient setting.
 Support at home is not needed as the patient is isolated from his living environment and monitored 24 hours a day.
-The withdrawal phase is not easy and monitoring helps.
+The detox phase is not easy and monitoring helps.
 Inpatient treatment isolates the patient from external influences.
 Although for a temporary period of time.

 Prepare for The Cravings

 Alcohol is a highly addictive substance.
-If you are at the point where you are facing withdrawal symptoms, you should know that you will constantly crave alcohol.
+If you are at the point where you are facing alcohol detox symptoms, you should know that you will constantly crave alcohol.
 It goes beyond a simple mental craving and becomes an overarching physiological need akin to thirst, hunger or the need to sleep.
 Be prepared for the cravings and have your strategy in place beforehand.
 Many people take up hobbies to keep them distracted, while others prefer to surround themselves with friends or family.
 If you feel you cannot do it by yourself, seek out the help of counselors.
-These counselors will handhold you through your withdrawal process and you will always have somebody to call in times of intense cravings.
+These counselors will handhold you through your treatment process and you will always have somebody to call in times of intense cravings.
 Whatever method you feel will work for you, make sure you have a plan in place well in advance.

 Identify Somebody You Can Count On

-Dealing with alcohol withdrawal should never be a solo effort.
+Dealing with alcohol detox should never be a solo effort.
 Find a close friend or family member who you can rely on and let them handhold you through this journey.
 Confide in them and don’t be ashamed to share everything you are going through.
 They can not only help you through the journey but also act as an emergency contact in case you feel you might start drinking again.
 Very often, isolation and loneliness are the main causes of people giving up on their detox process.

 Seek Group Therapy

 AA meetings are an essential part of the recovery process.
 Surround yourself with people who are undergoing the same ordeal.
 Hear their stories and share your own.
 This will make you feel less lonely.
 On the other hand, this also helps instill a sense of community and common purpose.
-Alcoholics and people suffering from withdrawal often feel alienated and misunderstood.
+Alcoholics and people in alcohol rehab often feel alienated and misunderstood.
 Group therapy sessions help them to form a bond with other such people – and an individual struggle turns into a group effort.
 Many community centers offer self-help groups for people suffering from a dependence on alcohol.
 Go to a meeting and try to participate.
 Be vocal about your struggle and don’t be afraid to talk about the problems you face on a day-to-day basis.
 This will also help you deal with your cravings through positive reinforcement within the support group.

-Every recovering alcoholic or person suffering through withdrawal will have certain significant triggers that might push them to consume alcohol.
+Every recovering alcoholic or person taking alcohol treatment will have certain significant triggers that might push them to consume alcohol.
 For some people, it could be something as simple as hanging out with a particular group of friends on weekends, while for others, stress could be an important trigger.
 You need to ask yourself one simple question – when do you feel like drinking the most?
 Then, make a list of all the things that might push you to have a drink and avoid them completely.
 If you have a social group that insists on drinking regularly, politely decline to spend time with them.
 If you know that work or personal stress might push you towards drinking, you need to find new ways of dealing with those stressors.
 Again, having a friend or family member who you can rely on can be of great value.

 Meditate and Exercise